vtunr/VTunit/README.md

 You can also ignore prebuild/postbuild command by adding `--ignore_prebuild` and `--ignore_postbuild`

 # TODO :

 * Improve argparse
-* Add possibility to run it in a docker container
+* Adding subproject
+* Using pypi
+* Making a proper release on pypi & dockerhub